-#19 – Practice your photography skills (or hone it!)
+19. Practice your photography skills (or hone them!)

-After all, most cruise tour operators (such as Hurtigruten) provide photography classes that are handled by their on board professional photographer.
+After all, most cruise tour operators (such as Hurtigruten) provide photography classes that are handled by their onboard professional photographer.
 As such, this will give you the perfect opportunity to hone your skills!
-Don’t worry though because anyone is certainly free to approach thee said photographer to ask for tips on capturing the best shots possible.
+Don’t worry though because anyone is certainly free to approach the said photographer to ask for tips on capturing the best shots possible.

 Ain’t that a treat as one of the things to do in Antarctica?